PrincetonBPL/stress-domains-pub/README.md

 	- `do/*_clean.do`: These files prepare the data from each experiment to be merged.
 	- `custom_tables/`: Directory for .do files that render results from Stata into Latex tables.
 + `logs/`: Contains time-stamped log files documenting each execution of the source code.
++ `ztt/`: Contains Z-Tree .ztt files which are the programmed survey for all experiments.

 ### Data

-Releases of the source code will be packaged with only the final dataset used for analysis (`Stress_FinalWide.dta`).
-Nevertheless, the repo includes the portion of the code which produces the final data from intermediate datasets.
-The final dataset is stripped of personally identifiable information to protect participant privacy.
+`Stress_FinalWide.dta` is produced by `do/stress_append.do` using intermediate data produced by the files `do/*_clean.do`.
+We exclude the intermediate datasets and strip the final dataset of personally identifiable information to protect participant privacy.
+Nevertheless, the repo includes the portion of the code which produces the intermediate datasets.

 ### Replication